Student Loan Repayment Program Consultants

 If you are in default we can help you find some of the best Federal mandated rehabilitation options.

-With the standard plan, you’ll pay a fixed amount each month until your loans are paid in full.
+With the standard plan student loan repayment plan, you’ll pay a fixed amount each month until your loans are paid in full.
 Your monthly payments will be at least $50, and you’ll have up to 30 years to repay your loans with a fixed interest rate.
-The standard plan is a good fit for you, if according to your budget the IBR, ICR and PAYE plans are higher in monthly payment, as the standard plan does not account for your finances.
+The standard plan is a good fit for you, if according to your budget the IBR, ICR, and PAYE plans are higher in a monthly payment, as the standard plan does not account for your finances.

-Under this plan the required monthly payment will be based on your income during any period when you have a partial financial hardship.
+Under this plan, your required monthly payment will be based on your income during any period when you have a partial financial hardship.
 Your monthly payment may be adjusted annually.
 The maximum repayment period under this plan may exceed 25 years.
 If you meet certain requirements over a specified period of time, you may qualify for cancellation of any outstanding balance of your loans.

 This plan gives you the flexibility to meet your Direct Loan obligations without causing undue financial hardship.
 Each year, your monthly payments will be calculated on the basis of your adjusted gross income (AGI, plus your spouse’s income if you’re married), family size, and the total amount of your Direct Loans.
 Under the ICR plan you will pay each month the lesser of:

 If your payments are not large enough to cover the interest that has accumulated on your loans, the unpaid amount will be capitalized once each year.
 However, capitalization will not exceed 10% of the original amount you owed when you entered repayment.
 Interest will continue to accumulate but will no longer be capitalized.
 The maximum repayment period is 25 years.
 If you haven’t fully repaid your loans after 25 years under this plan, the unpaid portion will be discharged.
 You may, however, have to pay taxes on the amount that is discharged.